torchlight-api/torchlight-jigsaw/README.md

 Wasn't that good code?
 ~~~

-Torchlight will handle highlighting that block of code now.
+Torchlight will handle highlighting that block of code.

 If you want to add additional classes or an ID, you can use the syntax that is supported by Jigsaw's [underlying markdown parser](https://github.com/michelf/php-markdown).

 ~~~markdown
 This is my great markdown file!
 I'm going to show some code now: